HIGHLIGHTS-Tennis-Australian Open day six

 No fans will be allowed for the next five days after the Victoria government ordered a snap lockdown to try and contain an outbreak of the COVID-19 variant associated with Britain.

 The state of Victoria announced one new locally-transmitted case of COVID-19 on Saturday.
-(Reporting by Nick Mulvenney, Hardik Vyas and Rohith Nair; Editing by Michael Perry)
+(Reporting by Nick Mulvenney, Hardik Vyas, Rohith Nair and Arvind Sriram; Editing by Michael Perry)